rabbitmq/rabbitmq-website/site/federation.md

    downstream cluster.
 They will fail over to other nodes if the node they are running on crashes or stops.
  * Queue federation links will start on the same node as the downstream queue.
-If the downstream queue is mirrored, they will start on the same node as the leader, and will be recreated on the same node as the new leader after any future leader elections.
+If the downstream queue is a [replicated one](quorum-queues.html), they will start on the same node as the leader, and will be recreated on the same node as the new leader after any future leader elections.
  * To connect to an upstream cluster, you can specify multiple URIs in